 Swimmable Waters for New York City

-The power of the Clean Water Act is that it requires actions to make all waters to eventually be fishable and swimmable.
-This includes the Western Narrows of Long Island Sound (aka the upper East River) and all New York City Waters.
+The power of the Clean Water Act is that it requires actions to make all waters eventually fishable and swimmable.
+This includes the Western Narrows of Long Island Sound (aka the upper East River) and all New York City waters.
 While this may seem like a pipe dream, we’ve made real progress with increasing amounts of recreation on the waters.
-Indeed, in 2024 we will witness olympic swimming in the Seine River, thanks to Paris’ efforts to clean its waters and there is no reason we cannot ultimately see this in New York City.
+Indeed, in summer 2024 we witnessed Olympic swimming in the Seine River, thanks to Paris’ efforts to clean its waters.
+There is no reason we cannot ultimately see this in New York City.

-With today’s technology, raw sewage should no longer be entering rivers, creeks and Long Island Sound.
+With today’s technology, raw sewage should no longer be entering rivers, creeks, and Long Island Sound.
 Yet combined sewer overflows, or CSOs, happen in New York City whenever there is significant rain or snowmelt–about 100 times per year.
 Because sewage treatment plants are overwhelmed by rainwater mixing with sewage, they collectively discharge 27 billion gallons of untreated or undertreated sewage into New York City waters.
 Raw sewage contains disease-causing pathogens, nitrogen, and solids that don’t belong in our water.
-They can also contain toxins and heavy metals.
-This makes the waters unsafe for boating, swimming, and other recreational uses.
+It can also contain toxins and heavy metals, rendering the waters unsafe for boating, swimming, and other recreational uses.

-Water Quality Standards Process.
-DEC has begun the formal process for water quality standards.
-Save the Sound is participating in that process along with our allies but we have serious concerns that (1) the new health based standards for primary contact recreation will not be applied to all waters, (2) there is as of yet no firm end date as to when and on what schedule final determinations will be made.
-If we do not receive adequate responses on these issues, we may have to return to court and lift the stay to re-activate our legal challenge.
+Save the Sound is participating in the rulemaking process along with our allies but we have serious concerns that (1) the new health-based standards for primary contact recreation (i.e. swimming) will not be applied to all appropriate waters, and (2) there is as of yet no firm end date for when and on what schedule final determinations will be made, potentially leaving NYC waters without federally enforceable standards for years to come.
+If we do not receive adequate solutions for these issues, we may have to return to court and lift the stay to re-activate our legal challenge.

-Combined Sewer Overflows.
-With our allies the SWIM Coalition, NRDC, and Riverkeeper, Save the Sound has been working to require New York City to meaningfully reduce the amount of raw and undertreated sewage dumped each year into NYC waterways.
+Combined Sewer Overflows: In related advocacy, Save the Sound has been working with our allies the SWIM Coalition to require New York City to meaningfully reduce the amount of raw and undertreated sewage dumped each year into NYC waterways.
 Under the Clean Water Act, CSOs must be addressed through Long Term Control Plans (LTCPs) that create enforceable requirements to reduce the discharges over time.
 The New York City LTCPs were proposed over the last several years, yet they don’t do enough to meaningfully protect human health and aquatic life.
 In particular, they rely heavily on treatment with chlorine, rather than reduction in sewage overflows, which only partially treats the sewage and fails to protect water quality.
+They also fail to comply with federal law in that they fail to actually show how water quality standards could be met.

-The Game Changer – Renewable Rikers.
-One potential solution we are advocating is to convert the closed Rikers Island into a sewage treatment plant that would consolidate the four Upper East River treatment plants—Hunt’s Point, Wards Island, Bowery Bay, and Tallman Island—into a state-of-the-art facility.
-Known as Renewable Rikers, this would be the best-case long-term scenario.
-Pursuant to New York City Local Law 31, the city is performing a feasibility study of this option, which was projected to be completed in October 2023 but has not yet been released.
-While this is the most promising option, it is far from assured as Mayor Adams has failed to take the last several scheduled steps required for closure.
-And in early November 2023 New York City Council Speaker Adrienne Adams announced she would reconvene the Independent Rikers Commission to devise a new plan to close Rikers Island.
-We must continue to advocate for the problem to be addressed.
+The Game Changer – Renewable Rikers: One potential solution we have been advocating for, along with our allies in the Renewable Rikers coalition, is the conversion of the closed Rikers Island jail complex into a sewage treatment plant that would consolidate the four Upper East River treatment plants—Hunt’s Point, Wards Island, Bowery Bay, and Tallman Island—into a state-of-the-art facility.
+Known as Renewable Rikers, this would be the best-case, long-term solution.
+In March 2024, New York City released a study concluding that a new wastewater treatment plant on Rikers Island is indeed a feasible solution for NYC water quality.
+While this is the most promising option, it is far from assured as Mayor Adams has failed to take the last several scheduled steps required for closure of the jail complex, despite legislation requiring closure by August 2027.
+And in early November 2023, New York City Council Speaker Adrienne Adams announced she would reconvene the Independent Rikers Commission to devise a new plan to close Rikers Island.
+We will continue to advocate for the problem to be addressed.

 Below is a summary chart of the combined sewer overflows entering the Long Island Sound Western Narrows (aka Upper East River).
 Making New York City waters swimmable will be dependent, in large part, on reducing these overflows.